Skip to main content

 Figure 7.6.9 Lassen Hydrothermal System

-Precipitation falls mosty to the north of Lassen Peak, where it enters the ground as groundwater recharge.
+Precipitation falls mostly to the north of Lassen Peak, where it enters the ground as groundwater recharge.
 This meteoric water percolates to depths of about 5 kilometers (or 3 miles) where it is heated by the magma chamber.
 The actual magma is deeper, at depths of more than 8 kilometers (or 5 miles), but the solid rock surrounding the magma is also hot.
 It is more than 350 degrees Celsius (or 660 degrees Fahrenheit).
 This heat also causes thermal cracking, which can induce earthquakes.
 When the water is heated to 235 to 270 degrees Celsius (or 455 to 520 degrees Fahrenheit), it rises convectively first through the liquid dominated zone.
 When the water moves up into low enough pressure, some of the water boils, creating a vapor-dominated zone.
 This vapor rises and emerges at the surface as fumeroles in places like Bumpass Hell, located between Bumpass Mountain and Mount Conard.
 Hot water also produces acid sulfate hot springs in this area.
 Some of the gas depleted thermal water that did not boil flows southward underground as an outflow plume, emerging at the Growler and Morgan Hot Springs.

 Figure 7.7.2 Shaded Relief Map of Medicine Lake Volcano